NickSto/nstoler.com/1.0/README.md

 Version 1.0
 ===========

-This is mostly very old code, circa 2011, when I'd only been programming for about a year.
-It does work though, and I still use the Notepad app every day.
+This is some code from version 1.0 of my site.
+I've kept it around for reference, and in case I decide to rewrite more of it in Python.

-This directory is where these files wait while I sort through them and either use or remove them.
+Be warned: it's mostly very old code, circa 2011, when I'd only been programming for about a year.

 Requirements
 ------------